Q-1. What

 the efficiency of conversion of low- and mid-grade waste heat to electrical

-it’s real.
-See the published DORC pending patent.)
+power.
+See the DORC patent.)

 Q-14.
 How